 Clayton Moore, as always, makes a strong and energetically earnest hero–but his screen time is severely diminished by the producers’ decision to have another actor dub his lines whenever Mason is masked as Zorro–a frustrating and rather odd decision, considering the excellent quality of Moore’s own voice and the fact that all of Republic’s other Zorros had been allowed to deliver their own dialogue.
 The unidentified actor who provides the dubbing does do a good job of sounding forbiddingly tough, giving a harshly sinister edge to his lines in scenes like Zorro’s interrogation of a henchman in Chapter Five–but his voice lacks both the polish and the quiet intensity of Moore’s.

-Leading lady Pamela Blake mourns her father’s death, laments the delay of the telegraph project, and inveighs against the villains in an intently serious and bitterly angry manner that seems more realistic in the circumstances than the incongruously easygoing attitude of other, similarly-beleaguered chapterplay heroines (Blake, unlike many of her peers, enjoyed years of professional acting training before becoming a serial player).
-However, she unwisely displays similarly convincing anger in the many above-mentioned scenes in which she scornfully criticizes Moore–which makes her seem decidedly off-putting at times.
+Leading lady Pamela Blake mourns her father’s death, laments the delay of the telegraph project, and inveighs against the villains in an intently serious and bitterly angry manner that seems much more realistic in the circumstances than the incongruously easygoing attitude of other, similarly-beleaguered chapterplay heroines (Blake, unlike many of her peers, enjoyed years of professional acting training before becoming a serial player).
+However, she unwisely displays similarly convincing anger in the many above-mentioned scenes in which she scornfully criticizes Moore–which makes her seem somewhat off-putting at times.
 However, as the serial progresses she makes this anger seem more like exasperation, arising from a genuine liking for Moore and a wish to see him succeed, than like simple contempt.

 George J. Lewis, as Mason’s Indian confidant Moccasin, makes one of the more interesting sidekicks in Republic’s latter-day serials, although he’s not given that much screen time; he’s suitably grave when recounting the Vega family’s history in Chapter One and menacingly grim when confronting the heavies, but he adopts a cheerfully enthusiastic manner in most of his other scenes, providing an interesting change from the Tonto-like stoicism of other serials’ Indian hero-assistants and furnishing a welcome counterpoint to the somberness of both Moore and Blake.